China rural mini-bank run exposes perils of deregulation

-YANCHENG, China (Reuters) - Depositors wanting to withdraw money from a rural bank in eastern China’s prosperous Jiangsu province ahead of the Lunar New Year holiday found the doors locked, their money gone and employees offering a simple explanation.
+YANCHENG, China, March 6 (Reuters) - Depositors wanting to withdraw money from a rural bank in eastern China’s prosperous Jiangsu province ahead of the Lunar New Year holiday found the doors locked, their money gone and employees offering a simple explanation.

 “We’ve lent out all the money.
 There’s none left,” an employee told Reuters, repeating the explanation given to depositors weeks earlier.